tan-zhihao1/kickpi-book/rk356x-rk3588/en/03-Image_Flashing_Guide/03-USB_Cable_Flashing.md

 ### Install the USB Driver

-The network disk path of the USB driver is:
+The cloud disk path of the USB driver is:

 ```
 DevelopmentTools\USB Driver\DriverAssitant_v5.12.zip